yanghuafang/camera-map-localization/CONTRIBUTING.md

 - **Warnings:** the build is `-Wall -Wextra` and clean.
 - **Headers:** Public API under `include/cam_loc/`; implementation in `src/`.
 - **Project naming:** repository is **camera-map-localization**; CMake project `camera_map_localization`.
 Keep the `cam_loc` namespace and the library target names unless doing a deliberate API break.
+- **CUDA:** GPU code in `src/cuda/`; must have a CPU path or stub.
+A helper used only on the GPU path belongs inside `#ifdef CAMLOC_CUDA_ENABLED` — left outside it, a CPU-only build reports it as an unused function.
+The flip side is that no CPU-only build compiles what is *inside* those blocks, so a rename can leave them behind: run `./scripts/ci.sh --cuda-host` after any rename that touches `src/core/` or `include/cam_loc/cuda/`.
 - **Comments:** Explain **intent and trade-offs** — non-obvious algorithm steps, and why a thing is done the way it is.
 Do not narrate obvious code line by line.
 - **API docs:** Public headers use `///` comments whose first sentence is the brief.
 Add `@param` / `@return` where a parameter carries a **unit, a frame, or a constraint**, and leave them off where the signature already says it — `@param uv Pixel coordinates` is the narration the previous point rules out.
 - **Dependencies:** Prefer something Homebrew and apt both ship, and wire it into `CMakeLists.txt` and *both* `scripts/install_deps_*.sh`; a dependency only one platform can install is a dependency half the readers cannot build.
 Do not add heavy ones without discussion.
 Add a third-party include directory as `SYSTEM` so its warnings are not reported as ours.